Kong/kongponents/docs/components/card-catalog.md

 - `errorStateIconSize` - Size for error state icon
 - `errorStateActionRoute` - Route for error state action
 - `errorStateActionMessage` - Button text for error state action

+If using a CTA button, a `kcardcatalog-error-cta-clicked` event is fired when clicked.

 <KCardCatalog
   title="Catalog with error"